 Note: Since our costs are based on the services we provide, we do not differentiate between profit and nonprofit documentary projects.
 By law the National Park Service may not waive recovery of costs for projects that are produced to promote an industry, influence Congressional initiatives, or influence the outcomes of elections.

 The permittee is required to adhere to county and state fire safety standards, regulations, and laws.
 The permittee and vehicle operators are responsible for obtaining current road and weather conditions, and for strict adherence to travel advisories and vehicle chain control requirements, when in effect.
 The Yosemite National Park information line: 209/372-0200 (press 1).
 Call before traveling to the park.

 Depending on the nature of a project and the potential hazards associated with it, permittee may be required to have on-site medical, water safety and/or fire personnel.

 Restricted activities and conditions will be enumerated in the permit.
 The following activities are restricted and must be approved on a case-by-case basis:

 Special conditions and restrictions will be noted on the permit and we will specify the number of people and the exact types of equipment allowed.
 All federal, state, and local laws and regulations apply to the operation of vehicles, and equipment.
 The monitor on duty will not allow equipment, vehicles and activities not specifically stated in the permit.
 No posting of signs park roads is allowed.

 Use of aircraft, helicopters, or gliders is strictly regulated in the park.
 Wildlife nesting habitat, expectation of solitude in wilderness areas, and safety are our primary consideration with regard to over flight activities.
-Therefore, aerial filming is rarely allowed and extremely restricted in the park.
-Parachuting is prohibited.
+Therefore, aerial photography is rarely allowed and extremely restricted in the park.